WeskerYuan/flydan/doc/ReadMe.txt

     Components:
     1. A linux laptop. (virtual machine is okay)
     2. A GNSS module.
-If the GNSS module is identified as an ACM device (e.g./dev/ttyACM0), you will need to do a walkaround method.
+If the GNSS module is identified as an ACM device (e.g./dev/ttyACM0), one will need to do a walkaround method.
 If it is identified as a standard USB device, like /dev/ttyUSB0, then nothing should be done.
 See Appendix II. for more details.
     3. An XBee module with a USB adapter. (e.g. XBee S1, XBee S2C, etc.)